myCalculator.us

 Focus on Nutrition Quality

 Choose nutrient-dense foods that provide vitamins, minerals, and fiber.
-Quality matters as much as quantity for overall health.
+Quality matters as much as quantity for overall health and energy levels.

 Listen to Your Body

 Pay attention to hunger and fullness cues.
-Calorie calculators provide estimates, but your body's signals are important guides.
+Calculators provide estimates, but your body's signals are important guides for healthy eating.

 Stay Hydrated

 Drink plenty of water throughout the day.
-Sometimes thirst can be mistaken for hunger, affecting calorie intake.
+Thirst can sometimes be mistaken for hunger, affecting your calorie intake and energy.

 Include Regular Exercise